 Stink Bugs and Boxelder Bugs – Does Fall Drive Them Indoors?

-When the cooler weather of September and October draws near in Chicago, there are some pests which become especially persistent.
-Stink bugs and boxelder bugs are a common, widespread insect in Illinois and Indiana, and they seek shelter within homes and buildings when the season changes from summer to fall.
+Every fall here in the midwest, there are a few pests that become particularly troublesome for home and business owners.
+The two main culprits?
+Stink bugs and boxelder bugs.
+These two pests are a common, widespread insect in Illinois and Indiana, and they seek shelter within homes and buildings when the season changes from summer to fall.
 While they’re not poisonous or dangerous, they can be a seriously irritating pest to deal with.
+The experts at Anderson Pest Solutions are here to share everything you need to know about these common fall invading pests—read on to learn more!

 - Stink Bugs: The most common of these bugs here in the US is the Halyomorpha halys (brown marmorated stink bug), and the Acrosternum hilare (green stink bug).
 Their backs look like shields, and they can blend easily within foliage.
 If threatened, these bugs release an odor.